MatthiasElectronic/AWG_DHO8-900/README.md

 Pu6k1n [EEVBlog] for the [schematic of the reverse-engineered original AWG](https://www.eevblog.com/forum/testgear/hacking-the-rigol-dho800900-scope/?action=dlattach;attach=2492911), the pinning helped a lot
 AndyBig [EEVBlog] for all information about DHO800 to DHO900 vendor.bin modification
 Mechatrommer [EEVBlog] for inspiration from his own AWG attempt and lots of tiny information
-[hochohmig.de](https://www.hochohmig.de/) for providing calculation tools
+Thomas from [hochohmig.de](https://www.hochohmig.de/) for providing calculation tools, testing the board and creating a [demonstration video - check out his channel](https://www.youtube.com/watch?v=W03NUFdP6oc&t=1s)
 Contributers to KiCad and the library plugins

 Disclaimer